 If your child suffered birth asphyxia and is expected to experience long-term effects from this injury, an Elgin birth asphyxia lawyer can help you take legal action.
 While birth asphyxia can happen with little to no warning and no known cause, there are times when a doctor’s intervention could have prevented birth asphyxia.

 When birth asphyxia occurs, the medical team overseeing the delivery is responsible for taking steps to protect the newborn.
-The Birth Injury Lawyers Group helps families like yours file medical malpractice claims and lawsuits to seek damages from the liable party.
+The Our Illinois Birth Injury Lawyers help families like yours file medical malpractice claims and lawsuits to seek damages from the liable party.
 Call us today at (800) 222-9529 to receive a complimentary case review with one of our team members.

 Medical Negligence Can Lead to Birth Asphyxia

 There are certain factors that can increase the chance of birth asphyxia occurring, and doctors are trained to look out for and address these factors.
 Doctors are also trained to identify the symptoms of birth asphyxia when it does occur and take immediate action to prevent permanent damage to the brain and other organs.

 When a care provider does not fulfill these standards of care, allowing an infant to suffer injuries, they can be liable for medical negligence.
 Families who are facing the aftermath of a birth injury like birth asphyxia can use evidence of such negligence to recover damages through a claim or lawsuit.

 If your child sustained a birth injury because of a negligent care provider, you don’t have to add building a medical malpractice case to your list of worries.
 An Elgin birth asphyxia lawyer can handle these and other tasks for you while you tend to your child’s health and wellbeing.
 Call the Birth Injury Lawyers Group now at (800) 222-9529 to request legal representation and learn about our services.

 What the Birth Injury Lawyers Group Can Bring to Your Case